ncsa/htcdaskgateway/README.md

 conda env create -f conda.yaml conda activate dask-gateway
 ```

+_Note:_ Depending on your conda setup, the `conda activate` command may not be
+available you can also activate the environment with the command
+`source activate dask-gateway`.

 Now you can use the `setup_condor` script to set up the HTCondor tools.
 This
 will request your Illinois password and attempt to log into the HTCondor login